Planning a trip to sunny Queensland? Don’t miss out on this list of the best things to do in Brisbane!

 If you want to get a taste instead of a tour, pop into the Alehouse for a great meal and a cold beer.

-Gastropub dining, cold beers, pool tables and even special function rooms for private hire are all the makings of a great day out in Brisbane.
+Gastropub dining, cold beers, pool tables, and even special function rooms for private hire are all the makings of a great day out in Brisbane.

-14) Take a Day Trip to Cedar Creek
+14) Visit Cedar Creek

 Not only is the location serene and pretty but you may even get the chance to lay your eyes on some Aussie locals.

 Not people of course, but some cool animals native to Australia like kookaburras, platypus and even wallabies.